 Numbers & Location

-The Cycle serves over 100,000 people daily.
-We have taught over 25,000 people our menstrual education programme and built over 5,000 eco-toilets.
+We have taught over 30,000 people our menstrual education programme.
+Almost 300,000 people have access to the eco-toilets we've built.
 Historically, we have worked throughout Africa and India.
 We currently focus our work in Tamil Nadu, India.

 Our Change Makers